MathuC/face-to-emoji/README.md

 ## Technologies Used
 - **Frontend:** HTML, CSS, Javascript.
 TensorFlow.js to load the convolutional neural network directly in the browser.
 Plotly.js for the live-updating bar chart.
-- **Backend:** Built with Node.js, Express, MongoDB, Socket.IO, TensorFlow.
+- **Backend:** Built with TypeScript, Node.js, Express, MongoDB, Socket.IO, TensorFlow.
 Deployed with DigitalOcean and Nginx.
 Integrated CI/CD with GitHub Actions.

 ## Important Components